Gwynedd pupils celebrate their GCSE results!

-Pupils from all over Gwynedd were celebrating this morning as they achieved the grades needed to move on to the next step of education.
+Pupils from all over Gwynedd were celebrating yesterday as they achieved the grades needed to move on to the next step of education.

 Some were looking forward to attending their school’s sixth form years, while others were preparing for life at college.